vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 To select a gpu to use, we are going to use vkb::PhysicalDeviceSelector.

-First of all, we need to create a VkSurfaceKHR Object from the SDL window.
+First of all, we need to create a VkSurfaceKHR object from the SDL window.
 This is the actual window we will be rendering to, so we need to tell the physical device selector to grab a gpu that can render to said window.

-For the gpu selector, we just want Vulkan 1.1 support + the window surface, so there is not much to find.
+For the gpu selector, we just want Vulkan 1.1 support and the window surface, so there is not much to find.
 The library will make sure to select the dedicated gpu in the system.

 Once we have a VkPhysicalDevice, we can directly build a VkDevice from it.